ishani-chakraborty/intellivo/README.md

 There are 4 main features that we want to have implemented for our MVP

 1. User authentication - Oauth 2.0
-2. Chat room backend - Twilio Programmable Chat
+2. Chat room backend - Flask-SocketIO
 3. Matching algorithm - Clustering in Python
-4. Website interface - Flask, React, CSS, HTML, Bootstrap
+4. Website interface - Flask, HTML, CSS, Bootstrap

 ## Roadmap